holehouse-lab/supportingdata/2026/Langstein-Skora_2026/readme.md

 ### Data excluded on GitHub
-Some files are not shared on GitHub at all due to their large size but are available in the Zenodo repository.
+Some files are not shared on GitHub at all due to their large size, but are available in the Zenodo repository.
 These are listed below:

 * In `figure_2/output_data/`, the following files are excluded from the GitHub Repo
 	* `all_aligned_seqs.pkl`